harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- Strangely, conversion from a floating point type to a narrow floating type is NOT considered narrowing if the original value is `constexpr` - even though there is a loss of precision.

 >[!important]
->Knowing which type conversions are narrowing (or not) is beneficial when dealing with brace/direct initializations.
+>Knowing which type conversions are narrowing (or not) is beneficial when dealing with brace initializations.
 For example,
+>- `unsigned int` variable can be initialized with an `int` literal, meaning `u` suffix is not necessary.
+>- `float` variable can be initialized with a `double` literal, meaning `f` suffix is not necessary.
+>- `double` variable can be initialized with `constexpr int` literal without the use of `static_cast`.

+>[!important]
+>Floating point types are ranked in this order (greater to lesser):
+>- `long double`
+>- `double`
->-
+>- `float`

+## Arithmetic conversions
+- Certain operators require that their operands be of the same type.
+If one of these operators is invoked with operands of different types, one or both of the operands will be implicitly converted to matching types using a set of rules called the **usual arithmetic conversions**.
+-